-The following graph compares the cumulative total return on the Units since January 1, 2007, with the cumulative total shareholder return in the S&P/TSX Small Cap and Capped Income Trust indexes, assuming reinvestment of dividends/distributions, where applicable, for a comparable period.
+The following graph compares the cumulative total return on the Units since January 1, 2009, with the cumulative total shareholder return in the S&P/TSX Small Cap and Capped Income Trust indexes, assuming reinvestment of dividends/distributions, where applicable, for a comparable period.

 Executive compensation is sensitive to performance.
 Salary adjustments and bonus arrangements consider the financial performance of the Fund and in times of poor performance, the Fund has reduced or eliminated salary increases or not approved a bonus plan for a period of time.
-Comparing the trend in compensation to the trend in the performance graph below, the bonus award program for Senior Executives was deferred during 2005 and 2006 during the time the Fund was facing challenging market conditions.
-The bonus award program was resumed upon the stabilization and improvement shown in more recent periods.